 Taking action in our communities and making changes to our own lifestyles is essential to reducing the amount of plastic we use.
 But it isn’t enough on its own to stem the tide of plastic polluting our oceans, towns and countryside.

 To really make a difference, the government must lead the way.
 It must create laws to phase out plastic pollution and push companies to design safer and more environmentally friendly products.

 We need legislation because we need action from this and future governments across the huge range of polluting uses of plastic.
 There are some welcome initiatives such as plans to ban plastic straws and cotton-bud and tax other single-use plastics.
-These are piecemeal and disconnected though and ignore the huge range of other plastic polluters such as from clothes, fishing nets, car tyres and paints.
+These are being introduced bit by bit and are not joined up.
+And they ignore the huge range of other plastic polluters such as from clothes, fishing nets, car tyres and paints.

 Ultimately most uses of plastic should be phased out if we are to end the plastic pollution crisis.
 Exceptions must be made for hard-to-replace and essential uses, such as plastic straws for people with disabilities.

 Some uses of plastic (e.g. plastic coffee stirrers) can be dealt with now but others are much more difficult to tackle, such as the tiny bits of plastic that come out when we wash our clothes or from car tyres.

 Just as we did with the Climate Change Act, we need to lock this and future governments into taking action to stop all these uses of plastic from harming wildlife and risking human health.

 A Plastic Pollution Action Plan, backed up by legislation